AmbientTea/af-assignment/README.md

 # Description

 Joining of streams using a sliding temporal window using akka-streams.
+More info in `data_processing_exercise.md`.

 # Running